History of Israel: Theodor Herzl

 - UPC

-Grades: 6-Adult The History of Israel Series is a resource for teaching about the evolution, development, and history of the State of Israel.
+Grades: 6-Adult The History of Israel Series is a resource for teaching about the State of Israel's evolution, development, and history.
 Each History of Israel lesson offers students an opportunity to study a period in time, an event, a person, or a situation facing Israel.

 There are twelve History of Israel lessons on the following topics.